Printable Version: Lab-Developed Tests and the FDA

 the consequence of an incorrect result or incorrect interpretation may lead to serious morbidity/mortality

-AND the test methodology is well understood and independently verifiable.
+AND the test methodology is well understood and independently verifiable. |

-The test result is often used for predicting disease progression or identifying whether a patient is eligible for a specific therapy.
-The laboratory may make claims about clinical accuracy.
-The laboratory must submit validation studies to the CMS-deemed accreditor for review and the accreditor must make a determination that there is adequate evidence of analytical and clinical validity before the laboratory may offer the test clinically.
+The laboratory must submit validation studies to the CMS-deemed accreditor for review and the accreditor must make a determination that there is adequate evidence of analytical and clinical validity before the laboratory may offer the test clinically. |

 High Risk: